 So far, Germany has not adopted any human rights due diligence legislation.
 The coalition agreement between the two ruling parties of 2018 made the adoption of such legislation subject to the outcome of a monitoring of the implementation of the National Action Plan for Business and Human Rights (NAP) in companies employing more than 500 employees.
 Two surveys, undertaken in the course of the monitoring, have shown that German companies are not fulfilling the requirements of the NAP.
 Therefore, the Federal Ministry for Labor and Social Affairs and the Ministry for Economic Cooperation and Development announced a draft Due Diligence Act (Act) on 14 July 2020 but they were stopped by the Chancellery and the Ministry of Economics.

-- In the first step as of 1 January 2023, the Act shall only apply to companies domiciled in Germany which employ more than 500 employees (including employees in foreign affiliated companies) and where the major decisions are taken in Germany.
+- In the first step as of 1 January 2023, the Act shall only apply to companies domiciled in Germany which employ more than 3,000 employees (including employees in foreign affiliated companies) and where the major decisions are taken in Germany.
 In the second step as from 1 January 2024, companies domiciled in Germany which employ more than 1,000 employees shall be covered by the Act as well.